x7ian/drupal-custom-audioplayer/README.md

  - another text field for the name of the singer
  - a long text  with format field for the song lyrics.
  - a file field for the song file reference, this file field must accept .mp3 files. or you can have this four fields separated in different content types.
 The important aspect is to gather them in the view configuration.
-For this exponation we are asuming that this fields are all in a custom content type called Songs.
+For this exponation we are assuming that this fields are all in a custom content type called Songs.
  - Next go to Structure > Views > Click on (+ Add View)
    - Give it a name
    - Set to show Content of type Song.